 The WHO vaccination coverage survey

 Since the early 1990s, the World Health Organization (WHO) has provided guidance to Member States, partner agencies and institutions on methods for measuring immunization coverage through surveys and has provided manual and tools to conduct the EPI cluster survey.

 With the goal of improving survey precision, accuracy, and overall quality, an extensive review and revision of coverage survey methods and materials resulted in the release, in 2015, of the working draft of WHO Vaccination Coverage Cluster Survey Reference Manual.

 While the statistical methods outlined in the new Survey Reference Manual are commonly used on large household health surveys, such as DHS and MICS, Immunization Programmes may be less familiar with them.
 Therefore, WHO is preparing tools to facilitate the management, analysis, presentation and interpretation of survey.
-One of these tools, “Vaccination Coverage Quality Indicators (VCQI)” is set of scripts in STATA and R a program intended to be used by data managers to manage entering and cleaning survey data; statisticians and epidemiologist to analyse survey data; and for programmers to add further modifications and additional analysis.
-A beta version of VCQI can be obtained by emailing email@example.com.
+One of these tools, “Vaccination Coverage Quality Indicators (VCQI)” is set of Stata programs intended to be used by statisticians and epidemiologist to analyse survey data; and for programmers to add further modifications and additional analysis indicators.
+Additional information is available in the VCQI User’s Guide.
+A beta version of VCQI, as well as the User's Guide, can be obtained by emailing firstname.lastname@example.org.

 Other survey types used to monitor vaccination coverage include: